If you’re looking to add a true touch of the jungle to your home, Monstera adansonii is a perfect choice.

 You should see new roots forming in a few weeks.
 Once they are at least 1 inch long, plant your cutting in a pot of moistened soil and treat it as an adult plant.

 To root your cutting in soil, fill a pot with fast-draining potting soil and moisten it lightly.
-Dip your prepared cutting in rooting hormone (this one from Garden Safe is a good option) and insert your cutting into the soil.
+Dip your prepared cutting in rooting hormone and insert your cutting into the soil.
 Make sure the bare nodes are completely covered by the soil.

 Check the soil every day and keep it consistently moist (a spray bottle works really well for this).
 New roots should emerge in a few weeks; you can test this by gently pulling on the cutting.
 If you feel resistance, your propagation is successful!
 If you still feel wiggle room, wait another week and try again.